Hyundai Sonata: South Korea

 In South Korea, the DN8 Sonata was released with four engine options, which are 2.0-liter one hybrid and three versions with 2.0-liter gasoline, 2.0-liter liquefied natural gas injection and 1.6-liter gasoline turbo engines.

 The Sonata Sensuous was released on April 21, 2021.
 The exterior styling of the Sensuous 1.6 turbo model is applied to the 2.0-liter gasoline model, while adding black metallic outside mirrors and a rear bumper diffuser.

 Since April 2024, Hyundai started importing the Sonata for taxi use from China, where it is produced by Beijing Hyundai.
 The Sonata Taxi retains the 2890 mm wheelbase of the Chinese market Sonata, 50 mm longer than the standard Sonata.
 It is also equipped with a taxi-specific Smartstream LPG 2.0 engine, a specialized 6-speed transmission, and 20% more durable tires.
 The model replaced the previous Sonata Taxi based on the seventh-generation Sonata (LF), which continued production until July 2023.
-The plan was initially met with opposition from Hyundai Motor's labor union.
+The plan was initially met with opposition from Hyundai Motor's labor union, as it directly contradicted the company's commitment to not import cars for the domestic market.